Tertiush/bmspace/README.md

 ![PACE BMS Ports](https://github.com/Tertiush/bmspace/blob/main/pace-bms-ports.png?raw=true)

 ## 3. Configuring
+**Currently the DEV version is the most capable, and should work for most.**
 ### 3.1 Manually
 Install the pre-requisites as per requirements.txt.
 Then edit the config.yaml file to suit your needs and run the script bms.py
 NB: Tested with Python 3.9.
 Should work on later version as well.